 It’s easy to hoodwink yourself into thinking that your team is good, and you aren’t missing out on owning a big ticket and/or highly owned player.

-I certainly felt that way when I was fielding teams without Mo Salah in them last winter, as I plummeted down the ranks after removing him before his Bournemouth hat trick.
+Classic example time.
+TBT when I was fielding teams without Mo Salah in them a couple of years ago, as I plummeted down the ranks after removing him before his Bournemouth hat trick.

 Here’s how that panned out: